ermlikeyeah/ermlikeyeah.github.io/_posts/2020-10-31-weeknote-week-monday-26-october-to-friday-30-october-2020.markdown

 Had a remote workshop, which was alright.
 Trying (as ever) to avoid workshop bullshit and try to keep it real, making sure it's about the stuff we do rather than the razzmatazz of The Process.
 Some decisions were made to move things along, so solid outcome.
 Reminded not everyone wants to go along on _A Voyage Of Designing And Making Software-For-Services_ journeys and _Just Show Me What We'll Be Using, Thanks_.

 For all the "move fast" of _agile working_ had to get some of the team to take the foot off the gas on Friday and get some of us thinking through the options.
 Younger me would probably have kept going, but older me is aware there are implications.
 It's problematic.
 Accessing services safely deserves some stewing time.
-A product owner I am working with was bang on, _I'll get down the options_ to analyse.
+A product owner I am working with was bang on, _I'll get down the options_ to analyse and we'll go through it on Monday.

 Getting access to adding stuff to [the local gov user ressarch library](https://research.localgov.digital) that [Richard Smith](https://twitter.com/RichSmiths) looks after felt a little but big step.
 It's good working in a team that want to contribute to it.